kaitlynabdo/pokedex-demo/docs/deploy_microshift.md

 oc apply -f deployment_pokedex.yaml --insecure-skip-tls-verify=true
 ```

-Once the pod is running, we need to deploy the service:
+While the pod is starting, we can also deploy the service:
 ```
 vi svc_pokedex.yaml
 ```